 There’s the food you eat on the spot, and then there are the food items you take back home: artisanal cheeses, hams, meats, olives, breads, and more…galore!
 Since Broadway Market is ‘off the beaten track’ (aka: not somewhere tourists come), there’s a friendly ‘local’ feel and sense of a more personal relationship between the vendors and the customers, who are often regulars.
 I’m into my cheeses, for example, and this is where I get my staples from each week.
 I always like to wander around the market with an ear tuned to the background babble of vendors talking about their products (you’ll never hear a more passionate retelling of the history and origin of a particular cheese!)

-I also always return to the Crosstown doughnut stall (in 2015, Buzzfeed listed them as no.1 on their list of “18 British Desserts You Must Try Before You Die”, and the chicken katsu wrap stand, which is helmed by a particularly remarkable woman / force of nature who hustles harder than anyone I’ve ever seen.
-(If you’re within a ten metre radius of the chicken katsu stand you can’t escape her calls of “chicken katsu wrap for you darling?
+I also always return to the Crosstown doughnut stall (in 2015, Buzzfeed listed them as no.1 on their list of “18 British Desserts You Must Try Before You Die”) and the chicken katsu wrap stand, which is helmed by a particularly remarkable woman / unavoidable force of nature who hustles harder than anyone I’ve ever seen.
+(If you’re within a ten metre radius of the chicken katsu stand you can’t ignore her calls of “chicken katsu wrap for you darling?
 Chicken katsu wrap for you darling?”
 She forces tasters into your hands.
 They’re so good you definitely end up buying.
-It’s great.)
+I guarantee.)

 As with most of London’s food markets, there’s lots on offer.
 You’ll find every cuisine for every craving, dietary restriction and lifestyle choice.
 There’s vegetarian Indian food, German bratwurst, Japanese gyoza, British staples (scotch egg anyone?), burgers, bagels, sushi, vegan choices, fresh handmade Italian pasta, grilled cheese, desserts…

 For me, Broadway market is the best there is.
 Others come close, but they never really match up to the winning combination of aesthetic beauty, local/non-touristy feel, size, variety, and atmosphere.
-Then again, we’re all looking for something different, and there are still markets I have yet to visit that could very well take my fancy.
-At this point, though, Broadway market has a special place in my heart and is my trusty reliable go-to.
-If you ever find yourself a few stops away from Bethnal Green or Cambridge Heath station on a Saturday – you won’t regret taking a look!
+Then again, we’re all looking for something different.
+While there are still markets I have yet to visit, Broadway remains my trusty reliable go-to.
+If you ever find yourself a few stops away from Bethnal Green or Cambridge Heath station on a Saturday – come take a look!

 – Reminder to use cash only at markets.
 There are signs for ATMs inside certain grocery stores on Broadway market (just ask a local for directions / keep your eyes peeled) but they charge you for cash withdrawals.
 It’s better to grab cash before you leave the house or from an ATM you’re familiar with that doesn’t want to rob you of an extra pound fifty.